agutersandu/agutersandu.github.io/_pages/projects.md

   <div class="project-content">
     <p><strong>About This Project</strong></p>

-    <p>This interactive tool explores how the United Kingdom chose to finance its green energy transition—and how different that choice looks compared to other countries.
-It draws on research presented in my paper on securitising system costs, which examines how the UK has placed the costs of decarbonisation on electricity bill payers and network charges.</p>

-    <p>Although all countries need to fund their green transitions, they have made fundamentally different choices about where in the economy those costs are placed.
-Rather than consumers' energy bills, other countries channel these costs through different routes.
+    <p>This interactive tool explores how the United Kingdom chose to finance its Green Transition—and how different that choice looks compared to other countries.
+It draws on my recent research, linked below.
+Although all countries need to fund their transitions, they have made fundamentally different choices about where in the economy those costs are placed.
+Rather than consumers' bills, other countries channel these costs through different routes.
 This tool visualises how the UK's choice—placing costs on energy bills—affects households at different income levels.</p>

-    <p><em><strong>Important note:</strong> This is not an argument against green energy transitions (which are essential) or in favour of fossil fuels.
+    <p><em><strong>Important note:</strong> This is not an argument against the Green Transition (which is essential) or in favour of fossil fuels.
 Rather, it shows that how we pay for energy infrastructure—whether fossil fuel or renewable—is a policy choice.
 Electricity infrastructure of any kind must be financed somehow; the question is not whether to pay for it, but where those costs are placed in the economy and who bears them.
-Examining alternative financing mechanisms can help us think about fairer ways to distribute these costs.</em></p>
+Examining alternative financing mechanisms can help us think about fairer ways to distribute these costs.
+Finally, the data needed for the tool is not easy to find or construct, there are conflicting sources and gaps, so please take everything with a grain a salt-the numbers are illustrative rather than accurate.
+The argument, however, stands.</em></p>

     <p><strong>How Different Countries Place Transition Costs:</strong></p>